bahiirwa/crosspost/Readme.md

 If you have any feedback, just write an issue.
 Or fork the code and submit a PR [on Github](https://github.com/bahiirwa/blogcrosspost).

 ## Changelog

+### 0.2.2
+- Fix image display using images from the rest API.
+- Add an attribute for the image size to shortcode.

 ### 0.2.1
 - Fix version issue.